Pakistan releases Indian prisoners as it strives to improve ties

 But many analysts doubt whether the Indian government, under pressure from the right-wing opposition, can commit to any meaningful concessions before national elections next year.

-Sharif is due to meet PM Manmohan Singh at the United Nations in New York next month and Saturday's prisoner release would appear to underline his determination to improve ties.
+Sharif is due to meet his Indian counterpart, Manmohan Singh, at the United Nations in New York next month and Saturday's prisoner release would appear to underline his determination to improve ties.

 India and Pakistan have fought three wars since becoming independent from Britain in 1947, two of them over the Muslim-majority Himalayan region of Kashmir.